Wealthify doesn't support your browser

 Reading time: 5 mins

-We’ve all been there.
-Having that sense of panic that you’ve misplaced something, and it’s gone forever, whether that’s a Child Trust Fund or your car keys, it’s not a nice feeling.
+We’ve all been there: the horrible sense of panic that you’ve misplaced something and it’s gone forever, whether that’s a Child Trust Fund or your car keys, it’s not a nice feeling.

 Luckily for you, tracking down and finding a lost Child Trust Fund could be a lot easier than ripping the house apart to search for a wallet that’s gone walkabout.